zhengpeirong/onlineAcademicCV/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a PhD student at PolyU, supervised by [Dr XU Wenchao](https://huasion23.github.io/).
-My research interest broadly lies in the application of AI, specifically edge intellegence and LLMs.
+My research interest broadly lies in the application of AI, specifically edge intelligence and large language models.
 I am highly motivated to explore these cutting-edge research topics.
 You can download my CV [here](files/CV-Zheng Peirong.pdf).

 ## News